Wilson v. Midway Games, Inc.

 Wilson v.
-Midway Games, Inc. was a federal court case in 2002 where Andrea Wilson sued Midway Games, the publisher of the Mortal Kombat video game series, arguing that the game's violent content helped cause her 13-year-old son’s death.
+Midway Games, Inc. was a federal court case in 2002 where Andrea Wilson sued Midway Games, the publisher of the Mortal Kombat video game series, arguing that the game's violent content helped cause her son’s death.
 Wilson’s claim was based on the idea that Mortal Kombat's design and marketing promoted and encouraged violent behavior in minors, and played a direct role in the fatal stabbing of her son by a friend who allegedly mimicked a character from the game.
 The court ultimately dismissed the case, holding that video games are protected under the First Amendment and that Mortal Kombat was not considered a “product” subject to liability under Connecticut’s product liability laws.
 The case is often referred to and cited in legal debates over media violence, First Amendment protections, and whether expressive content can lead to tort liability.

 Background

 On November 22, 1997, Noah Wilson was fatally stabbed by his friend, Yancy S., with a kitchen knife.
-According to Wilson, Yancy had become obsessed with Mortal Kombat and he believed he was the character Cyrax—a cyborg within the game.
+According to Wilson, Yancy had become obsessed with Mortal Kombat and he believed he was the Cyrax, one of the characters of the game.
 One of the moves Cyrax does in the game to finish an opponent/finisher was very similar to what Yancy did to Noah, a neck-grab met with a chest stab.
 Wilson filed a law suit against Midway Games in federal court, claiming that the game’s violent interactive design and its marketing toward minors led to her son's death.

 She brought multiple claims including product liability, negligence and intentional infliction of emotional distress, and violations under Connecticut’s Unfair Trade Practices Act (CUTPA).
 The main idea was that Mortal Kombat’s immersive and addictive nature made it different from passive forms of media like movies or books.